 Figure 6.2 – SHAKEN Certificate Management High Level Call Flow

-Prior to requesting STI Certificates from the STI-CA, the SP-KMS generates an SP STIR public/private key pair per standard PKI.
+Prior to requesting STI Certificates from the STI-CA, the SP-KMS generates a public/private key pair per standard PKI.
 The private key is used by the STI-AS in signing the PASSporT in the SIP Identity header field.
 The public key will be included in the public key certificate being requested.

-The SP-KMS securely distributes the SP STIR private key to its SKS.
+The SP-KMS securely distributes the private key to its SKS.

-The ACME client on the Key Management Server presents a list of STI-CAs from which it could get a certificate.
+The ACME client on the Key Management Server presents a list of STI-CAs from which it could get an STI Certificate.
 The Service Provider selects the preferred STI-CA and initiates the following steps:

 The SP generates or chooses a set of public/private key ACME credentials for all transactions with the STI-CA. Assuming a first-time transaction or if the Service Provider Code Token is either expired or not cached, the SP-KMS sends a request for a Service Provider Code Token to the STI-PA with a fingerprint of the ACME account public key.
-This Service Provider Code Token is used for service provider validation during the process of acquiring a certificate.
+This Service Provider Code Token is used for service provider validation during the process of acquiring an STI Certificate.

 If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA by creating an ACME account using the ACME key credentials from step 2, prior to requesting an STI Certificate per the procedures in RFC 8555 [Ref 21].